 The proposed project and Variant 1 would provide 200 Class 1 bicycle parking spaces located on the ground level of the garage, along with 16 Class 2 bicycle parking spaces (racks) for the proposed project and 20 Class 2 bicycle parking spaces for Variant 1 on the sidewalk on Mission Street.
-Planning Code Section 155.2 requires one Class 1 bicycle space (bicycle locker or space in a secure room) per dwelling unit for up to 100 dwelling units and one Class 1 bicycle space for every four dwelling units over 100, and a minimum of one Class 2 space per 20 units, in addition to one Class 1 bicycle space for each 7,500 occupied square feet of retail space and one Class 2 space for each 2,500 occupied square feet of retail space.
-Based on the proposed project's land uses and these Planning Code requirements, the proposed project would be required to provide 125 Class 1 and 12 Class 2 bicycle parking spaces, while Variant 1 would be required to provide 154 Class 1 and 16 Class 2 bicycle parking spaces.
+Planning Code Section 155.2 requires one Class 1 bicycle space (bicycle locker or space in a secure room) per dwelling unit for up to 100 dwelling units and one Class 1 bicycle space for every four dwelling units over 100, and a minimum of one Class 2 space per 20 units, in addition to one Class 1 bicycle space for each 7,500 occupied square feet of retail space and one Class 2 space for each 2,500 occupied square feet of retail space and one Class 1 and 12 Class 2 bicycle parking spaces, while Variant 1 would be required to provide 154 Class 1 and 16 Class 2 bicycle parking spaces.
 Based on these calculations, the proposed project and Variant 1 would provide Class 1 and Class 2 bicycle parking in excess of the requirements of the Planning Code.